openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 ```
 **Use_const_initializer argument**

-By default, LowLatency2 transformation inserts a constant subgraph of the same shape as the previous input node, and with zero values as the initializing value for ReadValue nodes, please see the picture below.
-We can disable the insertion of this subgraph by passing `false` value for `use_const_initializer` argument.
+By default, the LowLatency2 transformation inserts a constant subgraph of the same shape as the previous input node, and with zero values as the initializing value for ReadValue nodes, please see the picture below.
+We can disable insertion of this subgraph by passing the `false` value for the `use_const_initializer` argument.

 ```cpp
 InferenceEngine::lowLatency2(cnnNetwork, false);